The competition for your tourism dollar in Gatlinburg is fierce.

 The answer of course is subjective.
 For some, no price would be too high to enjoy the Ripley’s Museum or a trip up the mountain to Anakeesta.
 Others feel ripped off unless they have a Groupon and two discount coupons to do anything.

 Add in the bevy of new and growing attractions, and every destination in Gatlinburg and Pigeon Forge remains in some varying state of evaluation.

 One week, you’re king of the hill.
 Then, after a competitor opens down the block, you’re sus, as the kids would say.

 This brings us to Gatlinburg’s SkyLift Park.
-Founded in 1954, the famous yellow chairs of the SkyLift have been ferrying folks up the mountain for nearly 70 years.
+Founded in the 1950s, the famous yellow chairs of the SkyLift have been ferrying folks up to the top of Crockett Mountain for nearly 70 years.